"All of Me": Mining Users' Attributes from their Public Spotify Playlists: Related Works

-A few previous works analyzed the correlations between users’ attributes and music data on music streaming service platforms.
-Liu et al.~\cite{liu2012inferring} determined the gender and age of Last.fm users based on listening history, analyzing the listening timestamps, the song and artist metadata of the song, and song signal features.
-In 2017, Krismayer et al.~\cite{krismayer2019predicting} investigated the prediction of personal information of Last.fm users, such as age, gender, and nationality.
-More recently, a team at Spotify investigated the intriguing interplay between individuals' personality traits and their music listening habits~\cite{anderson2021just}, utilizing listening history, demographic data, and App Usage information (not publicly accessible) as model inputs.
-Their research unveiled patterns connecting music genres, artists, and personality traits, shedding light on how musical choices might offer insights into personality.
-Building upon these foundations, our work focuses specifically on playlist data and distinguishes itself by i) concentrating on playlist information, an aspect that has remained relatively unexplored in existing literature, ii) conducting a comprehensive analysis encompassing 16 diverse attributes spanning demographics, habits, and personality categories, introducing several novel elements (e.g., relationship status, occupation, smoking habits), and iii) centering exclusively on publicly accessible data through the official Spotify API.
+Several studies have attempted to link musical choices and personal attributes, especially personality traits~\cite{rentfrow2003re,rentfrow2012role,greenberg2016song}, while a minority concerned demographic factors (e.g., age~\cite{north2008social}) and cultural background~\cite{sloboda2001emotions}.
+Some previous works analyzed the correlations between users’ attributes and music data on music streaming service platforms, e.g., gender, age, and nationality on Last.fm~\cite{liu2012inferring,krismayer2019predicting}.
+Recently, a Spotify team investigated the interplay between personality traits and music listening habits~\cite{anderson2021just}, utilizing listening history, demographic data, and App Usage information (not publicly accessible) as model inputs.
+Our work distinguishes itself by i) concentrating on playlist information, a relatively unexplored aspect, ii) conducting a comprehensive analysis on 16 diverse attributes (demographics, habits, and personality), introducing novel elements (e.g., occupation, smoking habits), and iii) centering exclusively on publicly accessible data through the official Spotify API.
+Regarding personal attributes and public data, our paper acknowledges the cybersecurity research area exploring Attribute Inference Attacks (AIAs)~\cite{tricomi2023attribute}, clarifying our intent to understand connections between user preferences and behavior rather than pursuing AIAs.
+However, we highlight the privacy implications of uncovering such connections, emphasizing the need for awareness in handling user data on platforms like Spotify.